Gloomstalker

 Credit for External Resources used in Project

-- Certain sprites and music for this academic project originate from FAITH, acknowledged here and in the original submission.
+- Certain sprites and music for this academic project originate from FAITH: The Unholy Trinity, including the tracks "Satie Gnossienne 1" and "Astaroth" used for ambient themes in the project.

 - Background image for site and inspiration for monster from illustration of John Tedrick.